pwnarchive/pwnarchive.github.io/_posts/2025-10-01-HTB Expressway Writeup.md

 To crack the hash we use `psk-crack` specify wordlist with `-d` and the `hash` file we captured

 after cracking we get
 `freakingrockstarontheroad`

-And use it to SSH to the target.

 ![[Screenshot From 2025-10-01 21-55-58.png]]({{ "assets/img/images/posts/expressway/Screenshot From 2025-10-01 21-55-58.png" | relative_url }}){: width="85%" }

+And we can use it to SSH to the target.

 ![[Screenshot From 2025-10-01 21-56-51.png]]({{ "assets/img/images/posts/expressway/Screenshot From 2025-10-01 21-56-51.png" | relative_url }}){: width="85%" }